 - Sit to Stand– 2 sets of 12 reps

-- Place a sturdy chair against the wall to avoid sliding, looking straight forward and sitting tall, stand up from the chair without using your hands.
+- Place a sturdy chair against the wall to avoid sliding, look straight forward and sit tall, and stand up from the chair without using your hands.
 Then, return to the sitting position while maintaining control throughout the entire motion.

-- To challenge the movement, follow the above instructions but stand from the chair using one leg and returning to the sitting position with the use of the same leg.
+- To challenge the movement, follow the above instructions but stand from the chair using one leg and return to the sitting position with the use of the same leg.